-Tuesday the 9th October 2018
+Tuesday, the 9th of October 2018

-Afterwards I landed at Larmande, where I saw the winemaker Veronique Corporandy working in full swing.
-During primeurs this year I met her at sister property Soutard, where she also is winemaker.
-They were harvesting at Larmande that particular day and Cabernet Franc was just perfect.
-Veronique Corporandy was "wearing" a big smile too when asked about potential of 2018 vintage.
+Afterwards, I landed at Larmande, where I saw the winemaker Veronique Corporandy working full swing.
+During primeurs this year, I met her at sister property Soutard, where she also is the winemaker.
+They were harvesting at Larmande that particular day and Cabernet Franc was perfect.
+Veronique Corporandy was "wearing" a big smile too, when asked about the potential of 2018 vintage.

-Perfect Merlot at Larmande - october 2018
+Perfect Merlot at Larmande - October 2018

 Clos de Bouard 2017 - very aromatic (violets), gentle and fruity, mineral, silky texture, nice acidity, very good fruity finish.
 Very catchy wine.
 90p.
 Clos de Bouard 2016 - bigger and stronger than 2017, more mineral and complex.
 Long and meaty aftertaste.
 Just splendid!
 91-92p.